 ELF recipients pursue service projects and public policy initiatives such as community gardens, explorations of architecture and landscape, performance studies, community-oriented research, and more.
 If the students can dream it, ELF can help them do it.

-Dr. Scott and his wife, Brenda, have pledged a $50,000 gift and invite alumni and friends of the Schedler Honors College to match it at 10:1 to create an initial endowment that exceeds $500,000 for ELF.
-We look forward to reaching this goal in time for the celebration of Dr. Scott’s career on April 22nd.
+We invite all alumni and friends of the Schedler Honors College to give any amount to help fund ELF.
+We look forward to increasing our total number of donors in time for the celebration of Dr. Scott’s career on April 22nd.

 More About Dr. Rick Scott